DaveBenham/VenomModules/README.md

 ### BIAS knob and CV input

 Sets the amount of bias voltage to add to the input signal prior to any amplification.
-Non-zero bias leads to assymetric folding.
+Non-zero bias leads to asymmetric folding.

 The total bias is the sum of the knob and CV values.
 The CV can be attenuated and/or inverted by the Bias CV Amount knob.